 - If you withdraw from the only course you are enrolled in, or ALL the courses you are enrolled in, this is called a “withdrawal from school”.
 A “withdrawal from school” does NOT mean you are dropped from the OMS CS program.

-- If you withdraw from school in Fall 2019 and have a record of enrollment for the term (there is a “W” on your transcript), you can still register for the Spring 2020 term (as long as you do not have any holds on your account).
+- If you withdraw from school in Spring 2020 and have a record of enrollment for the term (there is a “W” on your transcript), you can still register for the Summer 2020 term (as long as you do not have any holds on your account).

 - If you received financial aid, contact the Office of Scholarships & Financial Aid with any questions on how withdrawing may affect your loan (http://www.finaid.gatech.edu/).